aviaryan/gcide-dictionary-json/README.md

 # GCIDE Dictionary

 [GCIDE dictionary](https://www.ibiblio.org/webster/) in json format.
-Note that this is not the complete dictionary, just the words with their definitions.
+Note that this is not a complete version of GCIDE dictionary, it only has words and their definitions.

 ### Using